-The Mr Briggs is St Joseph’s Catholic Primary School’s Designated Safeguarding Lead.
-The Acting Deputy Head Miss Cummins is the Deputy Designated Lead and works closely with Mr Briggs.
-Both designated teachers have completed Level 3 Safeguarding training with Harrow Local Safeguarding Children’s Board.
+Mr Briggs is St Joseph’s Catholic Primary School’s Designated Safeguarding Lead.
+Miss Cummins, Miss Beschizza, Miss Edwards and Mrs Gonzalez are the Deputy Designated Safeguarding Leads and they work closely with Mr Briggs.

 The Designated Lead is the main contact point for any safeguarding issues within the school.
 The role involves keeping up to date with legislative and administrative changes in procedures; ensuring staff are trained in aspects of safeguarding including child protection protocols; liaising with external agencies such as health and social care professionals; working with the Headteacher and Governors to ensure St Joseph’s Catholic Primary School is meeting the needs of all children.

-St Joseph’s Catholic Primary School also has a Safeguarding Governor, Mrs Alison Panacides who support the school in matters of strategy, policy and accountability along with the support of the Chair of Governors Mrs Anna Whittaker.
+St Joseph’s Catholic Primary School also has a Safeguarding Governor, Aniko Deierl, who supports the school in matters of strategy, policy and accountability along with the support of the Chair of Governors Mrs Anna Whittaker.